ec-geolink/design/data/dataone/people/proposal.md

 And from this hierarchical set of user information, we could link in datasets attributed to these people.

-## Timeline
-Creating the pieces outlined above will take a great deal of work as a whole but can be broken down into sequential deliverables with an attached timeline.
-- Create initial LOD graph of existing DataOne datasets: September 4: DONE
-- Create service which pulls new metadata and integrates it into the graph: September 18
-- Integrate with DataOne V2 API: TBD

 ## Notes
 Use of solr dateModified